-Loh Wai Mooi is a Partner in our Matrimonial and Family Practice at BIH LI & LEE LLP.
+Loh Wai Mooi is presently the Managing Partner of BIH LI & LEE LLP.
+She is also a Partner in our Matrimonial and Family Practice.

 Wai Mooi graduated from the National University of Singapore in 1984 and was called to the Singapore Bar in February 1985.
 She started practice with M/s Allen & Gledhill in February 1985.
 On 1 October 1992, Wai Mooi and 4 others founded BIH LI & LEE.

 Wai Mooi’s area of practice is Civil Litigation.
 Wai Mooi acted for clients in disputes arising from hotel management contracts, joint venture agreements, employment contracts, corporate insolvency, personal bankruptcy and tenancy agreements.
 All of the above enhanced her practice in Private Client Matters.

 Wai Mooi has advised and acted in many matters involving custody, guardianship, adoption, matrimonial, mental capacity and estate and probate issues.
 She has advised clients in family settlements, testamentary guardianship, testamentary trusts and wills and special needs trusts.
 Wai Mooi facilitated resolution of family disputes as a Mediator and she was appointed a Child Representative to safeguard the best interest of children in high conflict custody cases.